HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/swift/getting-started-swift-xrt.md

 cut_swift_obs
 ```

-To put the selected observations into context...
+To put them into context, we plot the selected time-window-limited subset of relevant
+observations, and all the other relevant observations, on a figure showing the
+nominal Swift-XRT exposure time against the time since the discovery of T Pyx's
+sixth outburst.

 ```{code-cell} python
 plt.figure(figsize=(9, 3.5))